Release the hounds!

 As I mentioned in my previous article, the blog lost a lot of its rankings from a few years ago, but it has stabilized.
 My goal is to incrementally make improvements to the blog.
 SEO is a long game.
 Unlike other forms of traffic, it takes approximately 6-12 months before your actions see major improvements.
 Think of it like a bank account that you make monthly deposits to.
 You’ll be able to live off the interest from that SEO work you do today.

-It’s interesting with the many other bloggers I’ve worked within the past.
+It’s interesting with the many other bloggers I’ve worked with in the past.
 Their content typically contains non-relevant articles in the niche they are pursuing.
 It is a very common mistake, even for what I consider some experts.

-Fortunately, the previous owner created almost all of the content on topic.
+Fortunately, the previous owner created almost all of the content is on topic.
 He did not veer too much off of the niches he was pursuing.
 This makes it a much easier task for me to improve the blog.

 The blog has a Domain Rating of 71 and over 2,000 unique domains pointing to the blog.
 This isn’t something you can quickly replicate in a few months.
 Especially in today’s world where many bloggers don’t give out ‘do follow’ backlinks.